-With over 2000 frames at your fingertips, and new frames every month, the eyewear possibilities are endless!
+With over 2000 eyeglass frames at your fingertips, and new frames every month, the eyewear possibilities are endless!
 Looking for a specific style, size, or shape?
-Our streamlined search bar lets you choose how you browse so you can quickly find the perfect frame (or two).
+Our streamlined search bar lets you choose how you browse so you can quickly find the perfect eyeglass frame (or two).

-Reading Your Eyewear Prescription
+Reading Your Eyeglass Prescription

 Understanding The Numbers

-Have you ever wondered, “what do all those numbers on my glasses prescription mean?”
+Have you ever wondered, “what do all those numbers on my eyeglasses prescription mean?”
 You’re not alone.
 It may look like another language, but those numbers are easily decipherable with a little help!
 Your prescription indicates the type and extent of your vision problem.
 For example, the spherical error (SPH) refers to how much correction you need if you are farsighted or nearsighted.
 If you have astigmatism, you’ll have a cylinder number indicating how much lens power you need to correct blurry, distorted vision.

 Multifocal Eyeglass Prescriptions

-If you need reading or multifocal correction, you’ll have an ADD (additive power) number on your prescription.
+If you need reading or multifocal correction, you’ll have an ADD (additive power) number on your eyeglass prescription.
 And just for clarity, those “+” or “-” signs you see scattered around those numbers tell the expert interpreting your eyeglass prescription how much correction is needed.

 Your Pupillary Distance Number

-Ordering glasses online also requires your pupillary distance number (often referred to as PD), or the distance between the pupils.
-We need this information to make sure your prescription is located on the proper area of the lenses for the frames you select.
+Ordering eyeglasses online also requires your pupillary distance number (often referred to as PD), or the distance between the pupils.
+We need this information to make sure your eyeglass prescription is located on the proper area of the lenses for the frames you select.
 Check out our guide for how to read your prescription.

 Lightweight frames weigh 15 grams or lighter without the lenses.